mortent/enhancements/keps/sig-node/4815-dra-partitionable-devices/README.md

    footprint of each device when a common set of attributes and capacities can be applied.
 The mixins themselves are introduced as a list of top-level objects directly next to the list of `Devices` inside a `ResourceSlice`.
    They are not allocatable on their own.
+Entries in the `Includes` list can only reference mixins in the same `ResourceSlice`.
+References to mixins in other ResourceSlices are not allowed.

 1. The `ConsumesCapacityFrom` field contains a list of *other* devices where the capacity of the current device should be consumed if the scheduler decides to allocate it.
-This essentially removes that capacity from any referenced devices, rendering them unallocatable on their own.
+For the first version of this feature, only a single entry is allowed in this list.
+An entry in the `ConsumesCapacityFrom` list essentially removes that capacity from any referenced devices, rendering them unallocatable on their own.
+Only devices in the same `ResourceSlice` can be referenced in the `ConsumesCapacityFrom` list.
+   References to devices in other ResourceSlices are not allowed.

 With these additions in place, the scheduler has everything it needs to support the dynamic allocation of both full devices and their (possibly overlapping)